-As well as dealing with clients on an individual basis, you may also deliver personal development workshops for small or large groups.
+As well as dealing with clients on an individual basis, you'll also deliver personal development workshops for small or large groups.
 It's crucial that, as a life coach, you're able to identify when a client may need to be referred for alternative support.

-Life coaching isn't a regulated service but clients may expect you to be accredited by a professional body to reflect your training and ethical working.
+Life coaching isn't a regulated service, but clients expect you to be accredited by a professional body to reflect your training and ethical working.

 Types of life coaching